 Sharing your information

-- Printers and mail service and delivery providers for the mailing of statements, and marketing material.
+- Printers and mail service and delivery providers for the mailing of statements;

 There are also instances where we may have to send your personal information overseas or collect personal information from overseas.
 These instances include:

-- When it is necessary in order to facilitate a transaction on your behalf.
+- When it is necessary to facilitate a transaction on your behalf.

-If you believe the information we hold about you is incorrect, you may ask for it to be corrected.
-If we decline to correct the information, you may request a statement is attached to the information that a correction was sought but not made.
+If you believe the information we hold about you is incorrect, you may ask to correct it.

 - Email on firstname.lastname@example.org;